 • conjunctivitis with Reiter's syndrome

-• chlamydial episcleritis (inflammation of the episclera, the connective tissue between the conjunctiva and the sclera)
+• chlamydial episcleritis (inflammation of the episclera - the connective tissue between the conjunctiva and sclera)

-• chlamydial meibolitis (inflammation of the meibolian glands of the eye) during the spread of chlamydia, "transmitted" to the owner by their animals (the so-called zoonotic chlamydia).
+• chlamydial meibolith (inflammation of the meibolian glands of the eye) with the spread of chlamydia, “transmitted” to the owner by their animals (the so-called chlamydia of zoonotic nature).

-Often, chlamydia of the eyes, or ophthalmochlamydia, acts as a concomitant disease to the main chlamydia.
-The main one in conjunctivitis of a chlamydial nature is urogenital chlamydia - chlamydia of the genital organs.
-According to statistics, at least 50% of patients with ophthalmochlamydia have and sexual form chlamydial infection.
+Often, ocular chlamydia, or ophthalmochlamydia, acts as a concomitant disease to the main chlamydia.
+The main cause of conjunctivitis of chlamydial nature is urogenital chlamydia - chlamydia of the genital organs.
+According to statistics, at least 50% of patients with ophthalmochlamydia have sexual form chlamydial infection.

-Ophthalmochlamydia often affects newborns, which is often aggravated by damage to other organs, causing chlamydial pneumonia, rhinitis, nasopharyngitis, eustachitis, acute otitis media, and more severe lesions of the respiratory system.
+Ophthalmochlamydia often affects newborns, which is often aggravated by damage to other organs, causing chlamydial pneumonia, rhinitis, nasopharyngitis, eustachitis, acute otitis media, and more severe damage to the respiratory system.

-Methods of infection and transmission of ophthalmochlamidiosis (chlamydial conjunctivitis)
+Methods of infection and transmission routes of ophthalmochlamydia (chlamydial conjunctivitis)

-Chlamydial conjunctivitis (conjunctivitis chlamydialis) in adult women and men mainly occurs as a result of the transfer of the pathogen (chlamydia) from the genitals to the eyes, into the conjunctival sac through hands and toilet items (scarf, towel, etc.) contaminated with secretions.
-Moreover, the carrier of chlamydial infection can transfer it not only to his own organ of vision, but also to his healthy partner.
+Chlamydial conjunctivitis (conjunctivitis chlamydialis) in adult women and men mainly occurs as a result of the transfer of the pathogen (chlamydia) from the genitals to the eyes, into the conjunctival sac through hands and toiletries contaminated with secretions (handkerchief, towel, etc.).
+Moreover, a carrier of chlamydial infection can transfer it not only to his own organ of vision, but also to his healthy partner.
 Chlamydial conjunctivitis often becomes a consequence of orogenital sexual intercourse.
-In such cases, direct eye infection can occur.
+In such cases, direct infection of the eyes may occur.

-So, chlamydial eye infection often becomes the first indicator of the presence of asymptomatic genital chlamydia caused by Chlamydia trahomatis in a patient or his sexual partner.
+Thus, chlamydial infection of the eyes often becomes the first indicator of the presence of asymptomatic sexual chlamydia caused by Chlamydia trahomatis in a patient or his sexual partner.

-Conjunctive eye lesions in children can also occur as a result of the accidental transfer of a chlamydial infection to the eye.
+Conjunctival eye lesions in children can also occur as a result of accidental transmission of chlamydial infection to the eyes.

-V medical practice Chlamydial conjunctivitis diseases are also found in obstetricians, gynecologists, urologists, andrologists and venereologists.
-Such ophthalmochlamydia occurs after examination of patients with urogenital chlamydia.
+IN medical practice diseases of chlamydial conjunctivitis are also found among obstetricians, gynecologists, urologists, andrologists and venereologists.
+Such ophthalmochlamydia occurs after examination of patients suffering from the urogenital form of chlamydia.
 There are also known cases of transmission of infection to ophthalmologists from patients.

 Ophthalmochlamydia often “accompanies” a disease such as Reiter's syndrome.
 But the mechanisms of occurrence, transmission, spread and features of chlamydial eye damage in this disease have not yet been fully elucidated.

-It is possible to become infected with chlamydial conjunctivitis through water in in public places- when using public pools and saunas.
-Such conjunctivitis is even called "pool" conjunctivitis, "bather's conjunctivitis" and they often take on the character of an epidemic: the concentration of chlorine in the water is not sufficient to inactivate chlamydia.
+It is possible to become infected with chlamydial conjunctivitis through water in in public places- when using public swimming pools and baths.
+Such conjunctivitis is even called “pool” conjunctivitis, “swimmer’s conjunctivitis” and they often take on the character of an epidemic: the concentration of chlorine in the water is not sufficient to inactivate chlamydia.

-In medical practice, there are also cases of infection with chlamydia of the eyes of persons in contact with patients with chlamydial conjunctivitis (more often newborns).
+In medical practice, there are also cases of chlamydia infection of the eyes of persons in contact with patients with chlamydial conjunctivitis (usually newborns).

-Ophthalmochlamydiosis in newborns is mainly caused by infection.
-Infection of a newborn with chlamydia is possible both by transplantation - in the womb of a mother with chlamydia, and during childbirth - when passing through an infected birth canal.
-According to obstetricians-gynecologists of our medical center"Euromedprestige", chlamydial lesion of the conjunctiva is observed in at least 5-10% of newly born children.
-At least 10% of children are infected with chlamydia, which can cause numerous inflammatory diseases(conjunctivitis, pneumonia, inflammation of the genitourinary organs ...).
-Long years neither the mother nor the child himself understands the cause of soreness, weakness, frequent colds, inflammation of the genitals.
-They can remain in the dark until the child becomes an adult and finally undergoes the examination for STIs.
+The cause of ophthalmochlamydia in newborns is mainly infection.
+Infection of a newborn with chlamydia is possible both by transplantation - in the womb of a mother suffering from chlamydia, and during childbirth - by passing through an infected birth canal.
+According to obstetricians-gynecologists of our medical center“Euromedprestige”, chlamydial lesions of the conjunctiva are observed in at least 5-10% of newly born children.
+At least 10% of children are infected with chlamydia, which can cause numerous inflammatory diseases(conjunctivitis, pneumonia, inflammation of the genitourinary organs...).
+Long years Neither the mother nor the child himself understands the cause of pain, weakness, frequent colds, and inflammation of the genital organs.
+They may remain in the dark until the child becomes an adult and is finally tested for STIs.

-The figures given here are very illustrative and once again confirm the need for PLANNING pregnancy.
-The expectant mother and father must undergo a special examination for the presence of sexually transmitted infections and treat those, if any, before conception.
-After all, it's not a secret for anyone that treatment (treatment of chlamydia) already during pregnancy is not safe for the fetus, and infection of the newborn and its treatment in such early age endangers its full development and health in the future.
+The figures presented here are very illustrative and once again confirm the need to PLAN a pregnancy.
+Expectant mothers and fathers must undergo a special examination for the presence of sexually transmitted infections and treat them if they exist before conception.
+After all, it’s no secret that treatment (treatment of chlamydia) already during pregnancy is not safe for the fetus, and infection of a newborn and its treatment is so early age jeopardizes his full development and health in the future.

 Chlamydial eye infection in newborns is often aggravated by damage to other organs.
-The most common in newborns, along with chlamydial conjunctivitis, is chlamydial infection of the respiratory system, including chlamydial pneumonia.
-With the spread of the pathogen through the nasolacrimal duct (canalicular spread), covered with an epithelium that is sensitive to infection, chlamydia can cause diseases in newborns such as rhinitis, nasopharyngitis, eustachitis, acute otitis media, as well as more severe lesions of the respiratory system.
+The most common infection in newborns, along with chlamydial conjunctivitis, is chlamydial infection of the respiratory system, including chlamydial pneumonia.
+When the pathogen spreads through the nasolacrimal duct (canalicular spread), covered with epithelium sensitive to infection, chlamydia can cause diseases such as rhinitis, nasopharyngitis, eustachitis, acute otitis, as well as more severe damage to the respiratory system in newborns.

-And these are just a few of the reasons why obstetricians, gynecologists and urologists of our medical center "Euromedprestige" emphasize the extreme importance and validity of pregnancy planning.
-In our center, the most attentive, respectful and individual approach to conscious couples, and conduct not only complete examination and diagnostics: the widest range of services for the preparation and management of pregnancy is also provided.
+And these are just a few of the reasons why obstetricians, gynecologists and urologists at our Euromedprestige medical center emphasize the extreme importance and validity of pregnancy planning.
+In our center, we approach conscientious couples with the utmost care, respect and individuality, and not only full examination and diagnostics: a wide range of services for the preparation and management of pregnancy is also provided.

-Summing up, we can talk about the following ways / routes of infection with chlamydia of the eyes: sexual, household, during oral-genital contacts, in the pool, intrauterine (transplacental) pathways, as well as during the passage of the fetus through the birth canal infected with chlamydia.
+To summarize, we can talk about the following methods/routes of infection of the eyes with chlamydia: sexual, household, oral-genital contact, in the pool, intrauterine (transplacental) route, as well as during the passage of the fetus through the birth canal infected with chlamydia.

 - 25%primary